AntoineGaton/CTU/Computer_Science_Team_Project_II/Site/doughdough/README.md

 - Tailwind CSS for styling
 - shadcn/ui for UI components
 - Framer Motion for animations
+- Zustand for state management
+- Dynamic image loading with Unsplash API
+- Component-driven architecture
+- Responsive drawer components
+- Cart functionality with persistent state
 - Custom hooks for state management
-- Utility functions for price calculations
-- Responsive image optimization
-- Component-driven architecture
-- Dark mode with next-themes
+- Price calculation utilities

+---

+**Note**: This project is actively being developed with new features being added regularly.